 It’s a good idea to use this time as an opportunity to work through some basic admin tasks;

 Social connections are important, and we want to keep and foster those.
 Think about how you could link up with your members.
 Using online systems is a great way to arrange get togethers or committee meetings.
-A lot of platforms have introduced offers to help keep people in touch; WhatsApp, Microsoft Teams, Skype and ooo are just some examples.
+A lot of platforms have introduced offers to help keep people in touch; WhatsApp, Microsoft Teams and Skype are just some examples.

 Yes!
-A lot of clubs have already started to do this.
+A lot of clubs have been doing this.
 As with all club sessions you need to make sure that sessions are led by an appropriately qualified individual, you give participants appropriate guidance and you risk assess your activities.
 More information and guidance can be found here.